alfredorubin96/kafkaCDCdemo/mongodb_to_neo4j/README.md

 REMINDER:

-1If you try to change the other nodes (Director, Year, Genre) it won't update the other nodes (for now it can update only the movies because the idea is that we should have a collection per entity, and we miss those collections right now, but it's useful to help people understand that).
+1. If you try to change the other nodes (Director, Year, Genre) it won't update the other nodes (for now it can update only the movies because the idea is that we should have a collection per entity, and we miss those collections right now, but it's useful to help people understand that).
-2The model is coupled with the ObjectId contained inside Mongo (some events contain only the ObjectId to identify their document)
+2. The model is coupled with the ObjectId contained inside Mongo (some events contain only the ObjectId to identify their document)

 To start the demo, run: